 Materials from the ZTF summer school are made freely available to students and educators.
 You can watch recordings of the lectures on Youtube and download the Python notebooks from Github.

 The school is hosted by our ZTF partner institution the University of Minnesota, Twin Cities.
 The school sessions will take place on campus.
-Participants who are attending the school in person, need to arrange for their accommodation.
-Two options within walking distance from the campus are the Graduate Minneapolis and Days Hotel .
+Participants who are attending the school in person, will stay in Days Hotel .
+Accommodation is covered by a Heising-Simons grant from our ZTF partner, the University of Washington, Seattle.

 The lead organizer of the ZTF summer schools is Michael Coughlin at the University of Minnesota.
 He is assisted by members of the ZTF partnership.